A Love Song to My Overlooked 9th Anniversary ….

 I am now up and running again and am not only resuming the annual cover graphic tradition, but want to delve back and plug in the anniversary gaps.

-I did try to restart the podcast in early 2019 but didn’t go ahead with it as I wasn’t satisfied with my initial results, and then got super-busy with school.
+I did try to kick-start the podcast in early 2019 but didn’t go ahead with it as I wasn’t satisfied with my initial results, and then got super-busy with school.
 It would take a second kick at the can a year later to get it right.
 And here we are.

 Here are all of the anniversary covers and their original inspiration: